 The present document does not impose any restrictions on the location of applications.
 All applications are uniquely identified by application identifiers that are obtained from EFDIR.
 These application identifiers are used to select the application.

-EFDIR, EFPL and EFICCID are all mandatory and reside directly under the Master File.
+EFDIR, EFPL, EFICCID and EFUMPC are all mandatory and reside directly under the Master File.
 See clause 13 for details.

 DFTELECOM is optional.
 If present it resides under the MF and use the reserved FID '7F 10'.
 DFTELECOM contains application independent information.